|Mrs S Rider|

 - Paper 1 (1 hour 15 minutes): Medicine in Britain c 1250-present.

 - Paper 2 (1hr 45 minutes) Henry VIII and his Ministers 1509-1540 and The American West 1840-1893.

 - Paper 3 (1hour 20 minutes) Weimar Germany 1918-1939.

 Extra-curricular opportunities include a GCSE student revision conference.

 For more information, see the current GCSE Option Booklet.

-In the Sixth Form, we offer History A Level if students wish to take their studies further.
-You can find out more on our Sixth Form College pages.
+In our College we offer History A Level if students wish to take their studies further.
+You can find out more on our College pages.